Background pattern

 • Chest pain.

-• Worsening of psoriasis or appearance of a psoriasis-like rash with dry skin, scaling, and hair loss.
+• Worsening of psoriasis or appearance of a rash similar to psoriasis with dry skin, scaling, and hair loss.

 • Itching or redness of the eyes (conjunctivitis).